dp2712/data-512/data-512-Final/preliminary_proposal.md

 <h2> <i>Dataset information</i></h2>
 This dataset is published by Mexican governement and updated on the daily basis.
-The data includes details about COVID-19 patients in Mexico and contains information such as Age, Gender, data of first covid symptom, date of entry to the hospital, patient's medical history, and whether patient died or recovered. <b> This dataset is published in Spanish language and due to time constraints and lack of Spanish language knowledge, I will be utilizing the dataset that was translated, cleand and published as a Kaggle dataset.
+The data includes details about COVID-19 patients in Mexico and contains information such as Age, Gender, data of first covid symptom, date of entry to the hospital, patient's medical history, and whether patient died or recovered. <b> This dataset is published in Spanish language and due to time constraints and lack of Spanish language knowledge, I will be utilizing the dataset that was translated, cleand and published as a Kaggle dataset under the name <i>'COVID-19 patient pre-condition dataset'</i>.
 The links to Raw Datasource, Cleaned Dataset and Dataset License are below - </b>
 <h4>Dataset Source :</h4> https://www.gob.mx/salud/documentos/datos-abiertos-152127
 <h4>Cleaned Dataset Link :</h4> https://www.kaggle.com/tanmoyx/covid19-patient-precondition-dataset?select=covid.csv
 <h4>Dataset License :</h4> https://creativecommons.org/publicdomain/zero/1.0/